 These are the simplest form of carbohydrates, being made of only one sugar; and often have a sweet taste.
-An example of a monsaccharide you may remember from previous study is glucose.
+An example of a monosaccharide you may have heard of is glucose.
 It has the formula C6H12O6 and the following structure:

-A disaccharide is made up of two monosacharides and has the general formula Cn(H2O)n-1.
+A disaccharide is made up of two monosaccharides and has the general formula Cn(H2O)n-1.
 Examples of them include maltose and sucrose.
-But before we look at them, let's take a look at how disacharides are formed.
+But before we look at them, let's take a look at how disaccharides are formed.

-In the condensation reaction an OH from one of the monosaccharides and H from the other are removed to produce water.
-Leaving an Oxygen atom that acts as the bond between the two molecules.
+In the condensation reaction, an OH from one of the monosaccharides and H from the other are removed and produce water.
+Leaving an oxygen atom that acts as the bond between the two molecules.
 This is called a glycosidic bond.
-The breaking up of a disacharide is a hydrolysis reaction and involves the addition of water.
+The breaking up of a disaccharide is a hydrolysis reaction and involves the addition of water.
 Maltose and sucrose are composed as follows.